VolmitSoftware/docs/iris/94-api-modded.md

 title: "API - Modded"
 description: "Iris documentation: API - Modded"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "iris"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 `art.arcane.iris.modded.api` is the surface a **mod** compiles against on Fabric, Forge, and NeoForge: detect Iris levels, drive pregeneration and mantle storage, and supply custom blocks/items/mobs to packs.
-It ships only in those mod jars, is absent from the Bukkit plugin jar, and shares no types with `art.arcane.iris.api`.
-Bukkit terrain, world events, pregen events, and tree-feller services do not exist here — see [API - Getting Started](/iris/90-api-getting-started) through [API - Tree Feller](/iris/93-api-tree-feller) for the plugin surface.
+Reach for it when your mod's content has to appear in Iris-generated terrain, or when it needs to know whether a `ServerLevel` is Iris at all.
+It ships only in the mod jars, is absent from the Bukkit plugin jar, and shares no types with `art.arcane.iris.api`.

 Assumes Minecraft 26.2, Java 25, and Fabric, Forge, or NeoForge.
 Mod id is `irisworldgen` on all three.

+The Bukkit terrain, world-event, pregen-event, and tree-feller **services** have no counterpart here — see [90 - API - Getting Started](/iris/90-api-getting-started) through [93 - API - Tree Feller](/iris/93-api-tree-feller) for that surface.
+The tree feller itself does run on mod loaders as a player-facing feature (settings plus the `irisworldgen:treefeller` node), but exposes no integration hooks.

 | Goal | Entry |
 |---|---|